hull/hull-client-node/API.md

 Following methods allows to perform api calls again Hull REST API.
 Their are available on `HullClient` and scoped HullClient.

-### put
+### del

-Performs a PUT HTTP request on selected url of Hull REST API (prefixed with `prefix` param of the constructor)
+Performs a DELETE HTTP request on selected url of Hull REST API (prefixed with `prefix` param of the constructor)

 **Parameters**